sagemathinc/cowasm/packages/browser/README.md

 ## Firefox and Service Workers

-Unlike Safari and Chrome, Firefox doesn't allow service workers over http without setting dom.serviceWorkers.testing.enabled, so set that to true in about:config to test locally.
+Unlike Safari and Chrome, Firefox doesn't allow service workers over http without setting `dom.serviceWorkers.testing.enabled`, so set that to true in `about:config` to test locally.
+Also, [Firefox doesn't implement support for service workers in incognito mode](https://bugzilla.mozilla.org/show_bug.cgi?id=1320796).